 The mucus plug

 Nadine says the mucus plug or the ‘bloody show’ that occurs anytime between 37-42 weeks, is often considered the start of labour.
-And while in some cases that can be true, with the mucus plug triggering labour, for other women, losing the mucus plug can actually occur weeks before giving birth.
+And while in some cases that can be true, for other women, losing the mucus plug can actually occur weeks before giving birth.

-The progress of labour begins when a woman hits the second stage of labour, a period that can be marked by several different kinds of symptoms.
+The progress of labour begins when a woman hits the second stage, a period that can be marked by several different kinds of symptoms.

 “If you feel any bowel pressure or feel like you need to poo, [experience] nausea or vomiting, intermittent feelings of hot and cold, or even a sensation of a little push happening, these are all signs of second stage labour, and that your body is getting ready to push,” says Nadine.

 “At this point, you need to be asking yourself how comfortable you feel being at home.
 How long is the journey to the hospital?
 And whether you’d feel comfortable being closer to labour while driving there,” says Nadine.

 If Hollywood movies are to be believed, your waters breaking is a sign that a baby is coming post haste!
 In reality, this is not always the case.

 “When your waters break without [experiencing] contractions it’s not a direct sign of labour.
 But you would expect that in around 24 hours there would be some action.
 In some cases though, it can take a woman between two and three days after her waters break for this to happen,” says Nadine.